Where does the UK get its gas from?

 The next year, the proportion of gas imports we sourced from the US jumped from 7.5% to 22.4%, and it rose again to 26% in 2023.

-These LNG imports from the Land of the Free have been crucial in eliminating the need for Russian gas and lessening our reliance on potentially unstable nations like Qatar.
+These LNG imports were crucial in eliminating our need for Russian gas and lessening our reliance on potentially unstable nations like Qatar.

 4. Qatar

-Our imports from Qatar have fallen in recent years, but it’s still our third-biggest foreign supplier.
+Our imports from Qatar have fallen in recent years, to the extent that it's barely holding on to its position as our third-biggest foreign supplier.

-In 2011, we sourced 39.2% of our gas imports from the Middle Eastern state, but this figure had dropped to just 6% by 2023.
+In 2011, we sourced 39.2% of our gas imports from the Middle Eastern state, but this figure has dropped over the years, and made up just 1.9% in 2024.

-That’s the lowest proportion of our gas imports we’ve received from Qatar since 2007, and shows that the UK is attempting to move away from relying on the controversial nation.
+That’s the lowest proportion of our gas imports we’ve bought from Qatar since 2008 – when we didn't receive anything – and shows that the UK is moving away from relying on the controversial nation.

 Algeria is the UK’s oldest source of gas, including the North Sea.